Shagshag/prestashop-documentation/FeatureValueCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\FeatureValue.php line 129
+* This method is defined in [classes/FeatureValue.php line 129](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/FeatureValue.php#129)

 #### Arguments